 Everest region is home to about 3000 Sherpa’s.
 They moved from Tibet 500 years ago and keep up their different traditions and Tibetan-Buddhist religion.
 They live in more than 20 different villages.

-Gokyo Lake Chola passes Everest base camp trekking is one of the most attractive and adventure trekking trails in Khumbu...Read more
+Gokyo Lake Chola passes Everest base camp trekking is one of the most attractive and adventure trekking trails in the Kh...Read more